CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-and-Unset-Commands/SNMP-Server-Set-and-Unset-Commands.md

 ## nv set service snmp-server username \<username-id\> auth-none view \<view\>

 Configures MIB tree exposure restriction.
-You can define a view for an SNMPv3 username or community password, and a host from a restricted subnet.
-In doing so, any SNMP request with that username and password must have a source IP address within the configured subnet.
+You can define a view for the SNMPv3 username and a host from a restricted subnet so that any SNMP request with that username must have a source IP address within the configured subnet.

 You can define a specific view multiple times and fine tune to provide or restrict access using the included or excluded command to specify branches of certain MIB trees.